Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/nulldataset-command-file-format.md

 |   Operation   |   Description
 |---|---
 |   **createMissingTables**    |    Scans the databases identified by the connection strings in the system configuration, and creates any missing app model tables.
-Some tables will be initialized with necessary data to be able to start Genus Studio and start configuring the new solution.
-This operation will also add missing user-scripts on relevant database versions.
+Some tables will be initialized with necessary data to be able to start Genus Studio and start configuring the new solution. <br/>If no datasets has been defined (i.e. when you are installing on a new application server), an empty dataset named **Default Dataset** will be created, and a virtual directory named **defaultdir** will be created in Genus Web Site Configuration to allow you to start Genus Studio via the temporary URL **http://your-server/defaultdir**.
+You should change the dataset name and the virtual directory name to more descriptive names from Genus Studio. <br/>This operation will also add missing user-scripts on relevant database versions.
 |   **createDefaultAccounts**    |  Generates default user accounts in the app model database.
 These include the default administrator, guest and service accounts.
 This operation needs a correctly formatted app model administrators password included in the **adminPassword**-property.
 |   **generateScript**    | Generates DDL scripts as defined by a required **action**-property.
 Please see the [following section](#actions-for-generatescript) for information about valid actions.
 This operation may be limited to operate only on a number of tables listed in the **tables**-array.
 The resulting script is returned on standard out.
 |   **listTables**    | Lists the names of tables that are either missing or unknown, depending on the value of the **kind**-property.
 Valid values are:<br/>  **missing** - Lists tables required by the app model that does not exist in the app model databases.<br/>  **unknown** - List unknown tables found in the app model databases.
 These may include tables from older versions of the app model that should be removed.
-|   **restartServices**  | Calls Genus.Service.Web.Administration.CLI to reconfigure IIS.
-This operation creates a virtual directory named **defaultdir**, allowing you to start Genus Studio via the temporary URL **http://your-server/defaultdir**.
-You should change the dataset name and the virtual directory name to more descriptive names from Genus Studio.
+|   **reconfigureServices**  | Calls Genus.Service.Web.Administration.CLI to reconfigure IIS.
+This operation creates a virtual directory for each dataset defined in Genus.
+|   **generateCryptoKeysIfNotFound**  | Ensures that the necessary cryptographic keys are generated into appSettingsOverrides.config.
+If the keys are not found, the entire file will be rewritten as part of the generation.

 ## Actions for generateScript